Frisco Silver Dollar Line: Locomotives

 The Frisco Silver Dollar Line consists of a total of seven steam engines, of which four are used as of 2023.
 All four of them fire on No. 2 diesel fuel as their fuel source.
 They are 610 mm (2 foot) narrow-gauge steam locomotives.
 The Frisco Silver Dollar Line also has two sets of four passenger cars, which are always pulled by one of the operating steam engines.
 There is an “old” and “new” set of passenger cars, with the old ones being built in the 1970s, and the new ones being built from 2011 to 2016.
+The current roster goes as follows:

+Early years

+According to the Herschends in "Jack and Pete Tell it All", the train was purchased in the winter of 1962.
+It was originally coal-fired, but set the surrounding forestry on fire, so it was converted to oil.
+The Frisco Silver Dollar Line opened on Sunday, May 27, 1962.

-Frisco’s Involvement
+Frisco’s involvement

-The St. Louis–San Francisco Railway, also commonly known as the “Frisco”, was a standard-gauge railroad which operated in the general area.
-It supplied construction help to the park, along with the rails and ties, back when this line was being built in 1962.
+The St. Louis–San Francisco Railway, also commonly known as the “Frisco,” was a standard-gauge railroad which operated in the general area.
+It supplied construction materials such as rails and ties when this line was being built in 1962.
 Perhaps for these reasons, the trains sport the Frisco name and logo.
 However, this was never an actual Frisco rail line and the steam locomotives were never actual rolling stock on the Frisco.

 Incidents

-On October 26, 2022, at around 6:00 pm, a train led by engine #504 derailed, with three of the four coaches and the locomotive's tender tipping over on their right side.
+On October 26, 2022, at around 6:00 pm, a train led by engine #504 derailed causing three of the four cars and the locomotive's tender to tip over on their right side.
 Six guests and one crew member were injured.
-Following the derailment, the railroad was closed for the remainder of the 2022 season pending an investigation by both Silver Dollar City and Missouri State investigators.
+Following the derailment, the railroad was closed for the remainder of the 2022 season pending an investigation by both Silver Dollar City and Missouri state investigators.
+The railroad later had a soft reopening on March 24, 2023 and an official reopening on March 29, 2023.

+On May 25, 2023, a second derailment occurred behind the Fireman's Landing area of the park causing the rear two cars to detach from the other cars and engine #14.
+One passenger was reported to possibly have a minor injury, but declined medical assistance.
+The railroad reopened on May 28, 2023 after an investigation.